Skip to Content

 DietCarnivorous; includes fish and amphibians

 The Northern Water Snake is commonly found across North America, particularly in freshwater environments.
-This nonvenomous snake exhibits a range of colors from brown to reddish or gray.
-They are characterized by dark crossbands on their neck and blotches over the body, which may become obscure with age.
+This nonvenomous snake exhibits a range of colors, from brown to reddish or gray.
+Dark crossbands on its neck characterize it, and blotches over its body, which may become obscure with age.
 These reptiles are hunters, preying on fish and amphibians.
 Their role in their ecosystem is pivotal, as they help maintain the balance by controlling the populations of their prey.

 Neapolitan Mastiff